Why choose our school?

 Practicing patience, respect, acceptance and forgiveness of differences

-Not responding with anger, jealousy, pride or resentmentew pages for your content.
-Have fun!
+Not responding with anger, jealousy, pride or resentment.

 Each child has his/her own unique personality and interests.
-It is our aim to provide a curriculum that inspires and nurtures these various needs of the children.
+It is our aim to provide a curriculum that inspires and nurtures the various needs of the children.

 CCC | Creating Compassionate Cultures